dubocr/homebridge-gpio-device/README.md

 4. Install this plugin using: `npm install -g homebridge-gpio-device`
 5. Update your configuration file.
 See bellow for a sample.

+# Wiring

+Any inputs are configured with pull-up resistor and considered as active on low state.
+Sensors must be plug as following

+`GND <---> SENSOR <---> PIN`

+Sensors are considered as _Normally Opened_ by default.
+If using _Normally Closed_ sensor, you can use `inverted` or `invertedInputs` parameters as explained in the next section.

 # Configuration

 Configuration example: